amazon-archives/aws-database-migration-tools/Blogs/AWS Database Migration Labs/SQLServerMigration.md

 ![\[SqlSct05\]](img/SqlSct05.png)

-9. Specify the source database configurations in the form, and click Test Connection.
-Once the connection is successfully tested, click Next.
+9. Specify the source database configurations in the form, and click **Test Connection**.
+Once the connection is successfully tested, click **Next**.

 | **Parameter** | **Value** |
 | ------ | ------ |